pakoti/Awesome_Sysadmin/README.md

 |powershell tools|a cool repository,contains awesome tools|<a href="https://github.com/zweilosec/PowerShell-Administration-Tools/tree/master" >See More</a>|

 ## Author
 [mohammad Ezzatzadeh](https://github.com/pakoti)

 ## License
+This project is licensed under the Creative Commons Zero v1.0 Universal license.
+See the LICENSE file for details

 Creative Commons Zero v1.0 Universal

 <img src=88x31.png>

+## Contributing

+Contributions are welcome!
+If you have a cool trick or command that you would like to share, feel free to open a pull request.

 ## Technologies Used